berkio3x/berkio3x/README.md

 ### Hi there 👋

-kshitij.
+**I'm kshitij**.
+Director of Engineering <a href="https://www.rzolut.com/">@rzolut</a> .

 I Graduated with a degree in Computer Science in 2016.

 I started programming about 11 years ago andand I've been hooked ever since.

 Based in India, Gurgaon.

-> designing systems that survive scale, chaos, and bad assumptions.
+> designing systems that survive scale and chaos

 Engineer focused on AI agents, distributed infrastructure, and production-grade software.
 10+ years turning ideas into scalable systems using Python, Linux, cloud infra, and questionable amounts of caffeine.